 The investment return is represented by the syndicate's share of income earned by Syndicate 2791 on balances (underwriting, non-technical and statement of financial position funding) received or paid on Syndicate 6103's behalf.
 Income receivable or chargeable is calculated monthly on average balances actually received or paid by Syndicate 2791 at relevant rates for each currency, as set out in the reinsurance agreement.

-The investment return contributed a loss of £0.2m (2020: profit of £1.4m) to the annual result.
+The investment return contributed a loss of £0.6m (2021: loss of £0.2m) to the annual result.

 The syndicate undertakes no lending of securities and does not undertake exchange rate management.

 Currency Translation Differences